Monday, April 27, 2026

 “Hi Joe.
 Is Joe okay?”
 Sarah looking directly at Joe smiled and asked, “You said your name was Joe earlier, right?”

 Joe could feel blood rush to his face.
 He looked into her eyes and immediately averted them.
 She was too much stimuli for him.
 “Yes.
 Yes, everyone calls me Joe.”
 Joe’s voice was quiet and soft and he could feel himself leaning his head toward Sarah.
-Her eyebrows were set at dramatic angles and black and they framed her stunning brown eyes, which had a friendliness that resonated with him in a way he did not understand.
+Her black eyebrows were set at dramatic angles and they framed her stunning brown eyes, which had a friendliness that resonated with him in a way he did not understand.

 “Not Joey though.
 He hates that,” Michael interjected as he turned and walked away.